-TROUBLE PROBABLE CAUSE CORRECTIVE ACTION .
-Flowmeter fails to indicate required air flow rate when operating vacuum is being checked the first time that the a.
-Length of vacuum line(s) exceeds maximum allowable transport distance. a.
-Refer to bulletin 100.4601 & 121.3003 Gas Dispensing System is placed in operation b.
+TROUBLE PROBABLE CAUSE CORRECTIVE ACTION 1.
+Flowmeter fails to indicate required air flow rate when operating vacuum is being checked the first time that the Gas a.
+Length of vacuum line(s) exceeds(s) maximum allowable transport distance. a.
+Refer to Appendix.
+Dispensing System is placed in b.
 Vacuum line(s) crimped. b.
-Arrange line(s) to eliminate crimping. iii opoidiioii c.
+Arrange line(s) to eliminate crimping. operation. c.
 Leakage at pipe-to-tube vacuum line connection at outlet from flowmeter-rate valve assembly and/or inlet to ejector. c.
 Tighten/inspect/re-make each connection, as required. d.
 Ejector throat is not full of water.
-(Apllies only when the ejector is wall mounted in a horizontal position and back pressure is zero or less at the point of application). d.
-Refer to Instruction Bulletin 010.3650 Insufficient ejector vacuum resulting from insufficient water supply pressure for existing back pressure conditions. e.
+(Applies only when the ejector is wall mounted in a horizontal position and back pressure is zero or less at the point of application. d.
+Refer to Instruction Bulletin 010.3650. e.
+Insufficient ejector vacuum resulting from insufficient water supply pressure for existing back pressure conditions. e.
 After first re-checking start-up procedure and above listed probably causes to definitely confirm that this is the cause of trouble, contact the supplier from whom the Gas Dispensing System was purchased.
-Flowmeter fails to indicate required air flow rate when a.
+2. Flowmeter fails to indicate a.
 Vacuum line(s) crimped. a.
-Arrange line(s) to eliminate crimping. operating vacuum is being checked following an extended out of service period or servicing shutdown. b.
-Leakage at pipe-to-tube vacuum line connection at outlet from flowmeter-rate valve assembly and/or inlet ejector. b.
-Tighten/inspect/re-make each connection, as required. c.
+Arrange line(s) to eliminate crimping. required air flow rate when operating vacuum is being checked following an extended out of service period or servicing shutown. b.
+Leakage at pipe-to-tube vacuum line connection at outlet from flowmeter-rate valve assembly and/or inlet to ejector. b.Tighten/inspect/re-make each connection, as required. c.
 Leakage around stem seal-ring of rate valve assembly. c.
 Inspect and renew rate valve assembly, if necessary. d.
 Leakage around seals (O-ring or gasket type, depending on capacity) of flowmeter outlet adaptor fitting. d.
 Inspect and reseat or renew seals, as required. e.
 Insufficient ejector vacuum. e.
 Refer to Trouble 11.
-Flowmeter continues to indicate air flow and/or "status" lever of regulator fails to move to its EMPTY position when System is Leakage around seal plug O-ring in auxiliary connection of flowmeter-rate valve assembly.
-Tighten seal plug, or, inspect and reset or renew O-ring as required. dead-ended when operating vacuum is being checked the first time that the Gas Dispensing System is placed in operation. b.
+3. Flowmeter continues to indicate air flow and/or "status" lever of regulator fails to move to its a.
+Leakage around seal plug O-ring in auxiliary connection of flowmeter-rate valve assembly. a.
+Tighten seal plug; or, inspect and reseat or renew O-ring as required.
+EMPTY position when the System is dead-ended when operating vacuum is being checked the first time that the Gas Dispensing System is placed in operation. b.
 Leakage at pipe-to-tube or O-ring seal connection(s), as applicable, in vacuum portion of Gas Dispensing System on upstream side of flowmeter-rate valve(s). b.
 Tighten/inspect/re-make each pipe-to-tube connection; or, inspect and reseat or renew each O-ring seal connection, as required and applicable. c.
 Regulator diaphragm cracked, ruptured or exhibiting leakage around its sealing surfaces. c.
 After first re-checking the above listed probably causes to definitely confirm that this is the cause of the trouble, contact the supplier from whom the Gas Dispensing System was purchased.